APC House of Reps Member Releases Breakdown of His Salary, Allowances, Severance Package

 Regarding his allowance, the lawmaker disclosed that he got "(N3,970,000.00 plus N7,940,000.00)" for both Housing and Furniture which he said was only paid once in four years.

-His words: "I'm told we would get a car loan of about N7m and I'm told after 4 years, we will get N5m as severance.
+"I'm told we would get a car loan of about N7m and I'm told after 4 years, we will get N5m as severance.
 You can call that your gratuity or retirement benefit.

 "In a nutshell, the total a lawmaker will be getting at the national assembly, plus salaries (basic salary is N700k), plus housing and furniture allowances, plus newspaper allowance, plus travel allowance, plus office materials and supplies allowance (we have to run the office ourselves), plus retirement benefit, plus EVERYTHING will average out to about N9m monthly in TOTAL.
 Nothing extra.
 You are NOT GETTING ANYTHING ELSE outside these."